 Specializing in live bait, light tackle fishing, Captain Steve Nagy has been fishing the west coat of Florida since 1989.
 Growing up in Massachusetts Captain Steve fished the Merrimack River and Plum Island regions before migrating south to Bonita Springs.
-Captain Steve has fished the inshore Grass Flats and Mangrove Islands of the Bonita Springs and Estero Bay areas of Southwest Florida for Snook, Redfish, Trout and Shark for over 13 years.
+Captain Steve has fished the inshore Grass Flats and Mangrove Islands of the Bonita Springs and Estero Bay areas of Southwest Florida for Snook, Redfish, Trout and Shark.
 Capt Steve is a licensed and insured U.S.C.G.
-Captain and is also a member of the Coastal Conservation Association, National Association of Charterboat Operators and the Florida Guides Assoc.
-Estero Bay offers year Round Fishing, Snook, Redfish and Trout make their homes amongst the Mangroves and Grass Flats.
+Captain and is also a member of the Captains for Clean Water, National Association of Charterboat Operators and the Florida Guides Assoc.
+Estero Bay offers year Round Fishing, Snook, Redfish and Trout make their homes among the Mangroves and Grass Flats.
 Shark, Grouper, Snapper, Jack Cravelle can be found in the passes leading in and out of Estero Bay.

 Along with the year round Snook, Redfish, Trout and Shark fishing, there is an endless array of fish species that migrate up and down the west coast of Florida and find their way into Estero Bay.
 Do not be surprised to hook-up to a large Jack Cravelle, Barracuda, Tarpon, as well as Snapper and occasional Grouper.
 Home to some of the best Snook, Redfish, Trout, Tarpon and Shark fishing Southwest Florida has to offer.
 Located in Southwest Florida, bordered by Ft.
 Myers Beach to the north and Bonita Springs to the south, Estero Bay is 15 square miles of shallow mostly brackish water.